LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

 I didn't mention this above, but active turf processing, or really `share()`, has a fatal flaw.
 The amount of gas moved per tick goes down exponentially the further away a turf is from the source of changes, or diffs.

 With only active turfs breaches would never settle, and as soon as a tile becomes active it would never rest again.
-(This is one of the reasons I wrote this document by the way, excited groups nearly totally broke about 4 years ago, and none at the time noticed because the code was so twisted none knew how it ought to work)
+(This is one of the reasons I wrote this document by the way, excited groups nearly totally broke around about 2016, and none at the time noticed because the code was so twisted none knew how it ought to work, so it persisted for 4 years past that)

 So active turfs are bad at evening out diffs.
 What can we do to solve this?